 The journey through Google Earth was interesting, because it gave me a new way of looking at the world around us.
 And although the tool was cool, it wasn't as focused as I hoped it would be as I zoomed in.
 My husband prefers another tool called Flash Earth.
-This one seemed to provide clearer views at closer ranges.
+This one

 What I hope is that in conjuction with applications like Google Earth students continue to go outside and explore the outdoors.
 For Google Earth doesn't provide sounds or smells or a connection to nature.
 Have you read Last Child in the Woods?
 If not, I encourage it.